How to Vent Your Portable Air Conditioner

 Portable air conditioners are air conditioning units that can be transferred from one room to another.
 They're self-contained systems that do not require any permanent installation.
 However, portable air conditioners do require venting via a window or wall.
-Once you've positioned the portable air conditioner where you'd like it, you must set the exhaust hose through an opening to the outside so that it can vent hot air out.
+Once you've positioned the portable air conditioner where you'd like it, you must set the exhaust hose through an opening to the outside so that it can vent hot air out of the room.

 Why you need to vent your portable air conditioner